Frequently Asked Questions

 Where are you located?

-The Office of University Counsel is located in Bynum Hall.
-For information about visiting Bynum Hall, please see the Contact Us page.
+The Office of University Counsel is located in Carolina Square on West Franklin Street.
+For information about visiting us, please see the Contact Us page.

 What number should I call if I need directions or get lost?

 I have become aware of a violation of law, regulation, or other ethical responsibility.
 Where do I report this?